 The purpose of this tutorial is to introduce you to Computers and its fundamentals.

 If we look at it in a very broad sense, any digital computer carries out the following five functions −

-Stores the data/instructions in its memory and can use them when required.
+Step 2 − Stores the data/instructions in its memory and uses them as required.

-Process the data and convert it into useful information.
+Step 3 − Processes the data and converts it into useful information.